Donald Trump and antisemitism: Denying Chuck Schumer's Jewishness

+Accusations of antisemitism by Trump

+In a Hanukkah speech to his Jewish supporters in 2025, Trump lamented that the "Jewish lobby" or "Israel lobby" was declining in influence and claimed that Congress was "becoming antisemitic" and singled out the "Squad" members, claiming in particular that Rep. Ilhan Omar "hates Jewish people".
+He also claimed the universities stoked anti-Israel sentiment and boasted that they "will pay a lot of money" in settlements.

 Poll of Jewish voters

 In a May 2025 poll of registered US voters who are Jewish, 52% viewed Trump as somewhat or very antisemitic.
 Sixty-four percent disapproved of Trump's efforts to combat antisemitism, compared to 36% who approved.

 Response of Jewish organizations

 In 2025, former Anti-Defamation League chief Abraham Foxman denounced the ADL and its new chief Jonathan Greenblatt as well as other Jewish organizations and figures for an allegedly muted response to antisemitism within the Trump administration and among Trump supporters, comparing the response to Stockholm syndrome.
 Regarding the 2024 Donald Trump rally at Madison Square Garden, Foxman stated that "There's no question about it: For the American Jewish Committee, the ADL, Conference of Presidents, the federations, all these institutions, if this happened six months ago, they would be out there condemning racism and antisemitism and hate speech."